metaleap/vscode-appz/libs/go/readme.md

 	OpenExternal(target string) func(func(bool))

 	// The application name of the editor, like 'VS Code'.
+	//
+	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
 	AppName() func(func(string))

 	// The application root folder from which the editor is running.
+	//
+	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
 	AppRoot() func(func(string))

 	// Represents the preferred user-language, like `de-CH`, `fr`, or `en-US`.
+	//
+	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
 	Language() func(func(string))

 	// A unique identifier for the computer.
+	//
+	// `return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
 	MachineId() func(func(string))

 	// The name of a remote.
 Defined by extensions, popular samples are `wsl` for the Windows